Dealsy/acessibleTabs/README.md

 You can host this project on [Netlify](https://www.netlify.com/).

+First you will need to create a new site on Netlify and connect it to your GitHub repository.

-there are two ways to host this project on Netlify:
+Then you will need to set the following environment variables, there are two ways to setup environment variables in Netlify:

 You can create a `netlify.toml` file in the root of your project.
 This file will contain the following:

 ```
-[build]
+[build]s
   command = "npm run build"
   publish = "build"
   functions = "functions"